Broome County Safety Perceptions: A Sociodemographic Analysis

 Abstract

 Violence persists as a threat to safety, health, and wellbeing of individuals in the United States.
-The 2025 Global Peace Index, an analysis of global trends of societal safety and security, ranks the US of 128th out of 161 nations evaluated (Vision of Humanity, 2024).
-High rates of violence and a lack of safety heavily influence perceptions of safety in the US.
-Exploring this, a convenient sample of 135 individuals aged 18 or older were recruited and surveyed on perceptions of safety and violence through tabling within Binghamton University and across Broome County.
-The Quatrics based survey fully assessed individual demographics, attitudes, and perceptions of safety and violence, funding of safety and violence interventions, exposure to violence, and lay beliefs.
+Between 2014 and 2022, the number of reported violent crimes in Broome County alone grew by 68.8 per one hundred thousand with this number being 315 per one hundred thousand (Broome County, NY | Data USA, n.d.).
+High rates of violence and a lack of safety heavily influence perceptions of safety within various regions of the US.
+A convenient sample of 135 individuals aged 18 or older were recruited and surveyed on perceptions of safety and violence through tabling within Binghamton University and in Broome County.
+The Qualtrics based survey fully assessed individual demographics, attitudes, and perceptions of safety and violence, funding of safety and violence interventions, exposure to violence, and lay beliefs.
+We hypothesized community safety and perceived trust increases with increased conservatism and social status.
+Contrary to our hypotheses, community safety and trust was not associated linearly with social status or political beliefs.
 This report examines if perceived level of community safety and trust differs by racial identity, gender, social class, and political beliefs and what trends in safety perceptions exist within various sociodemographics if correlations emerge.
-Expectations of performing a multi-linear regression statistical analysis of collected data include a correlation in perceived safety within demographic categories.
-Modeling a remaining usable fifty three responses, participant data unexpectedly revealed insignificant correlations between sociodemographic categories and perceived safety/neighborhood trust or lack of safety/prominence of distrust within one’s community.
-This study provides a starting point for research evaluating if correlations in perceived safety and sociodemographic exist using a larger sample.
-If correlations do not exist even with a larger dataset this allows researchers to pivot and focus on other predictors of safety and fear that may require structural or social interventions in the US.
+Multiple linear regression of the remaining usable fifty three responses, revealed political beliefs, gender, socioeconomic status, and racialized group were not individually significant predictors of perceived community safety (R2 = 0.056, p = 0.599)or lack of safety (R2 = 0.098, p = 0.021).
+This study provides a starting point for research evaluating if gender, racialized group, socioeconomic status, and political beliefs are associated with perceived safety using a larger sample.
+If no correlations exist between community and safety and demographic variables even with a larger dataset, this allows researchers to pivot and focus on other predictors of safety and fear that may require structural or social interventions in the US.

 Keywords

-1 RESULTS
+1 Introduction

-1.1 Import
+3.1 Import

 Import Data and Filter Responses